 2. Start off strong

-3. Take the initiative
+3. Take the initiative when practising how to network

 Likewise, even if you want something from the person you’ve met, like investment or a job, you still need to keep your conversation short.
 A networking event isn’t actually the place to discuss long term commitments.
 Instead, ask them if you can follow up with a coffee.